 a laptop, you might need to get a larger monitor.

-Your chair should support your lower back and allow you to sit at a slightly reclined 100 to
+Your chair should support your lower back and allow you to sit at a slightly reclined 100 to 110-degree angle, allowing you to maintain the normal curve in your spine in a way that slouching or sitting up straight doesn’t.

 When seated, your feet should rest flat on the floor, and your thighs should be parallel to the ground.
 Also, you should sit back when working, leaving just a few inches between the back of your knees and the chair.